-28.0 Providers must contact the DFCS Case Manager immediately when significant issues or incidents occur and the issue/incident is severe enough to risk a youth's loss of the independent living placement (e.g., apartment) or the issue/incident creates a danger to the youth.

-- 28.1 Providers must notify the Office of Provider Management whenever significant events occur relating to the safety or well-being of IL youth or relating to the IL program. - 28.2 Providers must adhere to applicable general RBWO requirements.
+- 28.0 Providers must contact the DFCS Case Manager immediately when significant issues or incidents occur and the issue/incident is severe enough to risk a youth's loss of the independent living placement (e.g., apartment) or the issue/incident creates a danger to the youth. - 28.1 Providers must notify the Office of Provider Management whenever significant events occur relating to the safety or well-being of IL youth or relating to the IL program. - 28.2 Providers must adhere to applicable general RBWO requirements. - 28.3 Locks are required on each bedroom door for ILP youth sharing common living space, whether youth are in single occupancy housing or group care living.
+Note: ILP Youth should have their own bedroom.